epassaro/packaginglab/packaginglab/docs/index.md

 **PackagingLab** is a personal project focused on experimenting with different software packaging and distribution formats.

-The goal is to explore the strengths, limitations, and workflows of tools such as Conda Forge, AppImage, Flatpak, and others—by packaging real software projects and documenting the process.
+The goal is to explore the strengths, limitations, and workflows of tools such as AppImage, Flatpak, conda-forge and others—by packaging real software projects and documenting the process.

 This site serves as a simple record of what I learn along the way, including: